dh-atlas/white-book/Whitebook.md

 ## **Digital Edition of Aldo Moro’s works** {#digital-edition-of-aldo-moro’s-works}

 The National Edition of Aldo Moro’s Works (website: [https://aldomorodigitale.unibo.it/](https://aldomorodigitale.unibo.it/)) is a collaborative effort involving numerous Italian universities and partner institutions.
-While scholars from various Italian universities curate the edition, a team of researchers of the University of Bologna manages its technical-scientific implementation.
+While scholars from various Italian universities curate the edition, a team of researchers from the University of Bologna manages its technical-scientific implementation.
 Initiated in 2021 and still ongoing, the project aims to publish all of Aldo Moro’s works, both published and unpublished.
 To date, 806 works have been released across eight volumes, organised into two main sections: the first covering Moro’s religious, journalistic, and political writings, speeches, and interviews; the second dedicated to his academic works.
 Both sections follow a chronological arrangement.

 The published works are freely accessible on the edition’s website.
-A banner displayed in the landing page informs users that the edition is under development, with new content and features forthcoming.
+A banner displayed on the landing page informs users that the edition is under development, with new content and features forthcoming.
 Notably, the edition’s bibliographic reference, complete with ISBN code and DOI, is prominently displayed in the page footer.

-Users can access works through a search function, analytical indexes for people, places, organizations, and bibliographic references mentioned by Moro, or a step-by-step interface guiding them through the edition’s volumes.
+Users can access works through a search function, analytical indexes for people, places, organisations, and bibliographic references mentioned by Moro, or a step-by-step interface guiding them through the edition’s volumes.
 Navigation proceeds from section to volume, tome, and finally to individual works.
 Each tome is preceded by its bibliographic reference and links to an introduction and historical-critical note, which are displayed in different web pages, each with its own DOI.

 ![][image10]

-Each work’s edition comprises:
+Alongside the title and the edited text, each work’s edition comprises:

-* The title
-* An introductory section with an abstract, the full bibliographic reference of the edited work and of the witnesses
+* an introductory section with an abstract, the full bibliographic reference of the edited work and of the witnesses;
-* The edited text
-* The interactive lists of people, places, organisations, citations, and bibliographic references mentioned in the edited text, along with their occurrence counts
+* interactive lists of people, places, organisations, citations, and bibliographic references mentioned in the edited text, along with their occurrence counts;
-* A metadata sheet detailing themes, data curator, author’s roles, typologies, document status, date, event location, identifier, licence, and additional notes
+* a metadata sheet detailing themes, data curator, author’s roles, typologies, document status, date, event location, identifier, licence, and additional notes.

 The texts are available for download in XML/TEI, HTML-RDFa, and PDF formats.
 The interface facilitates sharing via email and social media, and provides a copy function for the work’s URL.
 Users can search works by title and keywords, and filter them based on document type, themes, Moro’s roles, date, and publication status.

 Beyond the corpus edition, the project has produced an RDF dataset of “structural, intertextual, and contextual data related to Aldo Moro’s works”.
 This knowledge base was used to design the edition’s consultation interface and its search functionalities.
-The Turtle-encoded dataset is freely accessible and downloadable from the Zenodo repository.[^85] Controlled vocabularies for roles, themes, and document types are also available on Zenodo in Turtle format.
-This data is integrated into the edition’s documents using RDFa (Resource Description Framework in Attributes),[^86] which embeds structured data within web pages.
+The Turtle-encoded dataset is freely accessible and downloadable from the Zenodo repository.[^90] Controlled vocabularies for roles, themes, and document types are also available on Zenodo in Turtle format.
+This data is integrated into the edition’s documents using RDFa (Resource Description Framework in Attributes),[^91] which embeds structured data within web pages.
 The added information includes:

-* The license, persistent identifier (DOI), and bibliographic citation of the document
+* licence, persistent identifier (DOI), and bibliographic citation of the document;
-* References to people, places, organizations, works cited by Moro or researchers, and quotations
+* references to people, places, organisations, works cited by Moro or researchers, and quotations;
-* Mentioned entities, their attested forms, authority control based on Wikidata records, and controlled forms of personal names
+* mentioned entities, their attested forms, authority control based on Wikidata records, and controlled forms of personal names;
-* Notes comprising commentary by researchers and/or Moro himself
+* notes comprising commentary by researchers and/or Moro himself.

-The data modeling draws on several existing ontologies, including: Bibliographic Reference Ontology (BiRO),[^87] Discourse Elements Ontology (DEO),[^88] Dublin Core Metadata Terms (DCTerms),[^89] FRBR-aligned Bibliographic Ontology (FaBiO),[^90] Friend Of A Friend vocabulary (FOAF),[^91] and Expression of Core FRBR Concepts in RDF (FRBRcore).[^92]
+The data modelling draws on several existing ontologies, including: Bibliographic Reference Ontology (BiRO),[^92] Discourse Elements Ontology (DEO),[^93] Dublin Core Metadata Terms (DCTerms),[^94] FRBR-aligned Bibliographic Ontology (FaBiO),[^95] Friend Of A Friend vocabulary (FOAF),[^96] and Expression of Core FRBR Concepts in RDF (FRBRcore).[^97]

 The project’s workflow is noteworthy for addressing a common challenge in digital edition projects.
-Works were initially transcribed in Word, then digitized, indexed, enriched with information, and published through a complex process involving multiple contributors.
-A custom software tool, KWICKWOCKWAC,[^93] facilitated this process by converting Word documents to Web pages, enabling text markup, metadata insertion, and linking entities to existing Web authority records.
+Works were initially transcribed in Word, then digitised, indexed, enriched with information, and published through a complex process involving multiple contributors.
+A custom software tool, KWICKWOCKWAC,[^98] facilitated this process by converting Word documents to Web pages, enabling text markup, metadata insertion, and linking entities to existing Web authority records.
 This approach bypasses the frequent issue of editors lacking XML/TEI skills, which often leads to not adopting TEI for text encoding or, as in this case, developing custom editing tools.

-The project’s website offers comprehensive documentation on the edition’s preparation, detailing the workflow, editorial criteria, data modeling, website development, and scientific outcomes.
-These outcomes encompass the corpus of edited works, the software code, the RDF dataset, controlled vocabularies, technical documentation on data modeling, and other materials produced during the edition’s creation.
-To ensure long-term access and citability, all scientific outputs except the corpus are published on Zenodo under Creative Commons 4.0 licenses.
+The project’s website offers comprehensive documentation on the edition’s preparation, detailing the workflow, editorial criteria, data modelling, website development, and scientific outcomes.
+These outcomes encompass the corpus of edited works, the software code, the RDF dataset, controlled vocabularies, technical documentation on data modelling, and other materials produced during the edition’s creation.
+To ensure long-term access and citability, all scientific outputs except the corpus are published on Zenodo under Creative Commons 4.0 licences.
 The website’s “terms and conditions” page provides citation guidelines for the various outputs.

 ### **References** {#references-8}